Provincie-Zuid-Holland/satellite-images-datascience/README.md

 We have tried different models all of which are still stored in nso_ds_classes /nso_ds_models.py file.

-After a certain amount of testing we have decided to the (scaled) contrast model is the final model we will use.
+After a certain amount of testing we have decided that the (scaled) contrast model is the final model we will use.
 This is due to it's capability to adjust for variances in the atmosphere which causes different color interferences in the satellite images.
 And it’s better computing performance versus conventional best performance models like deep learning models, which was a couple of minutes in contrast to days.

-## (Scaled) Contrast Model
+## (Main) Scaled Contrast Model
 ### Predetermined contrast classes
 First Predetermined classes centers are made which classify classes based on there contrasts.
 These classes were made with domain expertise.